 Are you depleting your hormones by exercising wrong?
-If you are stressing out your body with intense exercise at the wrong times you could be.
-But wait… what do exercise, hormones and stress have to do with each other?
+You could be if you’re stressing out your body with intense exercise at the wrong times.
+But wait… What do exercise, hormones, and stress have to do with each other?
 What depletes women’s hormones?
 Stress!
-When people think of stress, they often think of emotional stress but there are 3 different types of stress.
-Toxins, traumas and thoughts are different types of stress.
+When people think of stress, they often think of emotional stress, but there are three different types of stress.
+Toxins, traumas, and thoughts are different types of stress.
 Exercise can be a physical stress to the body.
-Instead of being a good thing for your body, exercise can be a stress that leads you to be sick.
+Instead of being a good thing for your body, exercise can be a stress that makes you sick.
 Is your exercise routine depleting your hormones?

-Now, when done correctly exercise can be very good for your hormones.
-Exercise can help with circulation, reduce stress and overall help with the balancing of hormones.
-In my clinical experience I have worked with thousands of women who have harmed the balance of their hormones with over-exercising.
+When done correctly, exercise can be very good for your hormones.
+Exercise can help with circulation, reduce stress, and overall help with the balancing of hormones.
+In my clinical experience, I have worked with thousands of women who have harmed the balance of their hormones with over-exercising.

 Is Your Exercise Routine Depleting Your Hormones?

 How do you know if your hormones are out of whack?
-Your cycle should be between 26-32 days and the average is 28 days.
-If your cycle is too long or too short, it’s a sign of hormone problems.
-If your menstruation is less than 5 days that is a sign that you have a hormone problem.
-Some women work out so much they even cease to have a period.
-Which might seem like a good thing, but it is a bad sign for your body.
+Your cycle should be between 26 and 32 days; the average is 28 days.
+If your cycle is too long or too short, it shows you have hormone problems.
+If your menstruation is less than five days, that’s a sign you have a hormone problem.
+Some women work out so much that they cease to have a period.
+This might seem fine, but it’s a bad sign for your body.

 Other symptoms of hormonal imbalance include: